-Figure 197: Cross-fading dialog
+Figure 198: Cross-fading dialog

 On the dialog choose the number of increments (transition steps).
 You probably want to have Cross-fade attributes and Same orientation both checked.
-The end result is shown in Figure 195.
+The end result is shown in Figure 196.

 Which object goes in front?

-How do I tell Draw that I want 💊 and not 🔶?
+How do I tell Draw that I want and not

-Select V (the object we want in front), right-click and choose Arrange > Bring to Front (or press Ctrl+Shift+plus).
+Select (the object we want in front), right-click and choose Arrange > Bring to Front (or press Ctrl+Shift+plus).
 Or select (the object we want behind), right-click and choose Arrange > Send to Back or press Ctrl+Shift+minus.

-Chapter 9 Organization Charts, Flow Diagrams, and More

-Drawing an organization chart

-Even though Draw does not have an organization chart toolbar, you can draw these charts by drawing rectangles and connector lines (see Figure 198).
+Chapter 9 Organization Charts, Flow Diagrams, and More Free eBook Edition Drawing an organization chart Even though Draw does not have an organization chart toolbar, you can draw these charts by drawing rectangles and connector lines (see Figure 199).
 You can indicate hierarchies by using a color progression from dark to light tones.
-Be sure your color choices maintain a good contrast between text color and background so that you can easily read the printed diagram.
+Your color choices should maintain a good contrast between text color and background so that you can easily read the printed diagram.

-Figure 198: Example of an Organization Chart

-Before you begin, prepare a setup page or draft, with snap lines, to assist in drawing the various hierarchies, responsibility paths, and typical boxes that you will use in drawing the chart.
+Figure 199: Example of an Organization Chart Before you begin, prepare a setup page or draft, with snap lines, to assist in drawing the various hierarchies, responsibility paths, and typical boxes that you will use in drawing the chart.

-Figure 199: Draft with snap lines

-Place and dimension the individual boxes according to the size of the overall chart.
+Figure 200: Draft with snap lines Place and dimension the individual boxes according to the size of the overall chart.
 The exact size (particularly width), position, and color will be fixed later.
 It is sometimes easier to draw only one box per level; later you can copy and paste this box and then move the copies to the desired positions.
 Using styles can also be helpful; see the relevant section in Chapter 4 (Changing Object Attributes).

-You can also select one or more boxes and use Edit > Duplicate to make copies (see Figure 200).
+You can also select one or more boxes and use $\mathbf{Edit} > \mathbf{Duplicate}$ to make copies (see Figure 201).
 The spacing of the duplicated objects relative to the original can be controlled using the placement fields for the X and Y axes.
 Note that positive values for X and Y are to the right and downwards from the original object.